aravindvrajeev/netflix_content_analysis/README.md

 ## Key Questions

--  Beyond action, drama, and comedy, which 3 genres constitute a significant share of Netflix's catalogue for movies released in the 1990s, 2000s, and 2010s?
+-  Beyond Action, Drama, and Comedy, which 3 genres constitute a significant share of Netflix's catalogue for movies released in the 1990s, 2000s, and 2010s?
 - From which countries has Netflix acquired movies during the spike in content added between 2016 and 2020?
 Which genres constitute a significant share (at least 10%) of the content the countries contributed to?
 - Has the average movie duration decreased across release decades?
 - What does the early 2020s data suggest about content direction?